Kandace Cole - Health Office Clerk

 Our Health Clerk, Ms. Nielsen, is available to address any needs your student may have.
-She has been at Magruder for over 12 years.
-Prior to joining the Magruder family, she spend over 25 years working in Torrance hospitals as a respiratory therapist.

 A student may be sent up to the Health Office for a variety of reasons and needs.
 The following are a few situations and protocals used.